laconiccryptography/2025/_pages/about.md

 subtitle:

 ---
-# LCC: Laconic Cryptography Conference
+# TPLC: Theory and Practice of Laconic Cryptography

 ---

-The first edition of the Laconic Cryptography Conference will be co-located with [EUROCRYPT 2024](https://eurocrypt.iacr.org/2024/) in  Zurich, Switzerland.
+Theory and Practice of Laconic Cryptography Workshop will be co-located with [EUROCRYPT 2024](https://eurocrypt.iacr.org/2024/) in  Zurich, Switzerland.

 ---